The Four Sons of Aymon: Dutch version

 Historie van den Vier Heemskinderen, the Dutch translation, dated 1508 and held at the University of Munich gives the following version:

-Duke Aymon, King of Pierlepont, thinks that Charles, his liege Lord, has not shown him gratitude enough when he gets only Dordogne (Dordoen) with the capital of Albi for his help in many of Charles' wars.
-He is even angrier about the fact that his warrior-friend Hugh (Huon) de Narbonne gets nothing at all and decides to become renegade until Charlemagne gives him a suitable reward.
-In the end Charles adds Aymons weight in gold and his sister Aye.
-Still Aymon is not truly satisfied and swears that he will kill any child born out of his union with the king's sister, a truly curious resolution.
+Duke Aymon, King of Pierlepont, thinks that Charles, his liege lord, has not shown him sufficient gratitude when he is merely awarded Dordogne (Dordoen) with the capital of Albi for his help in many of Charles's wars.
+He is even angrier about the fact that his warrior friend Hugh (Huon) de Narbonne gets nothing at all, and decides to turn renegade until Charlemagne gives him a suitable reward.
+In the end Charles adds Aymon's weight in gold and his sister Aye.
+However, Aymon is not yet truly satisfied and swears that he will kill any child born out of his union with the king's sister, a truly curious resolution.

-Aye rears her four sons (Richard, Writsaert, Adelhaert and Renout in this version) in secret at Pierlepont until the day that Aymon tells her how he regrets the fact that they have no offspring.
-She shows him his sons and Aymon is very impressed with Renaud who is of great height, feisty and strong.
+Aye brings up her four sons (Richard, Writsaert, Adelhaert and Renout in this version) in secret at Pierlepont until the day that Aymon tells her how he regrets the fact that they have no offspring.
+She shows him his sons and Aymon is very impressed with Renaud, who is very tall, strong and belligerent.
 He gives Renaud the horse Bayard.
-The horse is so big that it can carry the four brothers on its back.
-When the four brothers are presented at Charles' court in Paris, Renaud kills Charles' son Louis.
+The horse is so large that it can carry all four brothers on his back.
+When the four brothers are presented at Charles's court in Paris, Renaud kills Charles's son Louis.
 He and his brothers flee to the court of King Loup de Gascogne who betrays them to Charles.
-Nonetheless, they escape their pursuers with the help of King Son of Aquitaine, who gives his daughter Claire or Clarisse to Renaud to wife and the castle of Montauban.
+Nevertheless, they escape their pursuers with the help of King Son of Aquitaine, who gives his daughter Claire or Clarisse to Renaud in marriage, as well as the castle of Montauban.

-Charles attacks the castle and after months of siege Renaud has to surrender.
+Charles attacks the castle, and after months of siege Renaud has to surrender.
 The cost of their survival is the drowning of his horse Bayard.
 Charles urges Renaud to go on a pilgrimage to the Holy Land, especially Jerusalem.
 When Renaud comes back he helps to build the shrine of St. Peter in Cologne.
 Envious men kill him and throw his body in the River Rhine.

 German versions

-Ein schöne und lüstige Histori von den vier Heymonskindern appeared at Cologne in 1604.
-It was largely an adaptation of the then current Dutch version and based on a French original.
-A previous German adaptation of 1535 was based directly on the prose romance Les quatre fils Aymon.
+Ein schöne und lüstige Histori von den vier Heymonskindern appeared in Cologne in 1604.
+This was largely an adaptation of the then current Dutch version, based on a French original.
+A previous German adaptation dated 1535 was based directly on the prose romance Les quatre fils Aymon.
 Ludwig Tieck edited and published the story, but seems to have taken it from a different source.

 English version

 The story was known in England by the first half of the 13th century. and William Caxton published a prose translation under the name "The Right Pleasant and Goodly Historie of the Foure Sonnes of Aymon".
-The translation was repeatedly reprinted, as well as dramatised, in the 16th and early 17th centuries, and its popular story was referred to (and used) by figures such as Thomas Nashe and Samuel Rowlands—though by 1673 Francis Kirkman would call the text a rarity.
+The translation was repeatedly reprinted, as well as dramatised, in the 16th and early 17th centuries, and its popular story was referred to (and used) by persons such as Thomas Nashe and Samuel Rowlands, although by 1673 Francis Kirkman would call the text a rarity.